Welcome to Collinwood: Plot

 Cosimo is arrested when he and Toto try to steal a car.
-In prison, he meets an old man who tells him of a “Bellini” - a perfect heist - that he could not carry out because of a life sentence.
-Cosimo asks his girlfriend Rosalind to find a "Mullinski" (slang for someone willing to do prison time in exchange for money) so that he can walk free and pull off the heist.
-Rosalind and Toto ask misfits Basil, Leon, Riley, who babysits his infant son while needing $1,000 to pay his own wife's jail fine, and Pero "Pepe" Mahalovic, a Serbian American boxer who agrees to confess to Cosimo's crime for $16,000 but ends up being jailed alongside him.
-While inside, Pero gets Cosimo to tell him what the Bellini is before revealing that his own sentence was suspended, leaving Cosimo still in jail.
+In prison, he meets an old man who mentions a “Bellini” - a perfect heist - that he could not carry out because of a life sentence.
+Cosimo asks his girlfriend Rosalind to find someone willing to do prison time in exchange for money so that he can walk free and pull off the heist.
+Rosalind and Toto ask misfits Basil, Leon, Riley, who babysits his infant son while needing $1,000 to pay his own wife's jail fine, and Pero "Pepe" Mahalovic, a boxer who agrees to confess to Cosimo's crime for $16,000 but ends up being jailed alongside him.
+While inside, Pero gets Cosimo to say what the Bellini is before revealing that his own sentence was suspended, leaving Cosimo still in jail.
 Returning home, Pero is met by Rosalind and the other four demanding a refund.
-He tells them he used the $16,000 to pay off debts but will share the Bellini details.
+Pero says he used the $16,000 to pay off debts but will share the Bellini details.
 The six then decide to carry out the heist themselves.

 The Bellini concerns a brick building on Chester converted from a flour factory into apartments and a jewelry store.
-The old man in jail worked on the conversion and created a false wall between one apartment and the room with the jewelry store safe.
-Riley steals a video camera from a street market so that the group can get the combination by filming the jeweller opening the safe.
+The old man worked on the conversion and created a false wall between one apartment and the room with the jewelry store safe.
+Riley steals a video camera from a street market in order to get the combination by filming the jeweller opening the safe.
 After filming fails they hire Jerzy, a safecracker who uses a wheelchair, to teach them how to drill into the safe, whereupon Detective Babitch starts to keep a close eye on them.
 Then two maiden aunts with a maid named Carmela move into the long-vacant apartment, and so Leon and Basil pretend to accost Carmela while Pero comes to her "rescue" to secure a date in the hope of stealing her keys.
-Meanwhile, in prison a guard suddenly drops dead and Cosimo uses his uniform to escape.
-When he confronts Pero and the others, they try to convince Cosimo that they can split the take equally, but he hits Rosalind for betraying him and threatens to kill anyone who tries to pull off “his” Bellini.
+Meanwhile, in prison, when a guard drops dead, Cosimo uses his uniform to escape.
+Cosimo confronts Pero and the others, who try to convince him that they can split the take equally, but he hits Rosalind for betraying him and threatens to kill anyone who tries to pull off “his” Bellini.

-Rosalind becomes disheartened and leaves the group but Pero finds that he is falling for Carmela, who reveals that the aunts will be out of town for several days.
+Rosalind becomes disheartened and leaves the group but Pero finds that he is falling for Carmela, who reveals that the aunts will be out of town for days.
 That same night Cosimo dies in a bus accident.
-Basil meets Leon's sister, Michelle, and they begin dating although she tells him that she wants “an honest man".
+Basil meets Leon's sister, Michelle, and they begin dating despite her saying that she wants “an honest man".
 After Babitch watches the group attend Cosimo's funeral Pero decides to bribe him in exchange for turning a blind eye while they do the heist, and gives Babitch the $16,000 which he has lied about spending.